-- Works will not result in any residual visual change, and as such will have no change to the local landscape. - The works will not result in any change to the qualifying features of the nearby SSSI. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses.

-• Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works will not result in any residual visual change, and as such will have no change to the local landscape. - The HRA concluded that the works do not have potential to result in LSE on the Glen Etive and Glen Fyne SPA. - The works will not result in any change to the qualifying features of the NSA, SPA or nearby SAC. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.